aran69/FYPcrypto/README.md

 	<f>/<fp>/<plaintextblock>: "{f1, f2, ... fn-1, fn}"
 		each of these "string arrays" have length of n, as passed in the string array <npqd> described above, furthermore, each element fx is either a; 0, 1, or -1. (the modulus of each element is p as passed in the string array <npqd> but is currently hardcoded at 3 regardless of input).
+		note: fp can instead use 0, 1 or 2 instead of 0, 1 or -1;
 		Ensure quotation marks, brackets, commas and spaces are entered as mentioned above.

 	<h>/<fq>/<ciphertextblock>: "{h1, h2, ... hn-1, hn}"